Is Six Figure Mentors A Pyramid Scheme Scam?

 They put your mind at rest by saying that actually, you can get articles created for you by a professional and an expert in your niche, for a very low sum.

-(Although, they mention getting a 500 word article… which is unlikely to rank.
-More in depth articles will typically rank on the first page).
+(Although, they mention getting a 500 word article… which is highly unlikely to rank in Google.
+FAR more in depth articles, will typically rank on the first page).

 Later on though, they go into more depth about the types of affiliate offers that you should promote that will be more profitable to you.